-Teacher Training- 8 reasons to start your application NOW
+Teacher Training- 8 reasons to apply NOW

 If you are considering teacher training, then you need to think and plan ahead to ensure that you have the time that you need to secure your place.
 There are lots of factors to take into account and the situation changes throughout the year.

-1) Most providers still have spaces
+1) All providers have spaces

 Whether you have chosen a SCITT (School Centred Initial Teacher Training), School Direct, Uni-led (often thought of as PGCE) or another route for teacher training apply now.
 It is important to keep in mind how long the vacancies will remain unfilled.
 At this time of year, all providers are likely to have spaces left on their courses.
 So, begin the application process now and you will be able to select from all providers and really find one that meets your needs.